Preventing Heatstroke in Hot Weather

 Keeping your kitty hydrated is a cornerstone of beating the blazing heat.
 Felines can be finicky when it comes to water, so you need some clever strategies to encourage them to increase their fluid intake.
 Here are a few that might just tickle your cat’s fancy—and keep them healthy and hydrated.

-First, consider the placement of water bowls.
+First, ponder the placement of water bowls.
 Cats often prefer their water source to be away from their food and litter box.
 Just like you wouldn’t enjoy a glass of water next to the bathroom, they appreciate the separation for a more palatable experience.
 Some cats may also enjoy multiple watering holes around your living space.

 • Ever notice how cats love running water?
 Tap into this quirk by opting for a cat water fountain.
 The trickling sound can entice them to drink more, and the constant circulation keeps the water fresh and appealing.